will-orbit/Segment-Integration/README.md

 Event Name  | Activity Title  |
 Event Name  | Activity Type  | Unless the "activityMapping" setting is configued. messageId | Activity Key | This will prevent duplicate activities from being created if the same Track Event is seen multiple times in Segment

+:warning: It is highly recommend to use Destination Filters in Segment to limit which activities are created in Orbit.
+Too many activity types in Orbit will create noise and make Orbit harder to use